marshall7m/data_engineering_capstone/README.md

 ## Data Science Use Cases
 - Build binary classification models to predict student churn rate given users activity in the course(s).

-- Develop behavioral segmentation sample groups used for email marketing  A/B testing based upon user activity within fact tables and user demographics within user dimension tables.
+- Develop behavioral segmentation sample groups used for email marketing A/B testing.
+The sample groups can be based upon user activity results within the fact tables and user demographics within the user dimension tables.

 - Discover insights on which videos have the most views per user.
 Use other sources within the data warehouse such as mentor activity, user's section or project feedback to investigate possible reasons why those videos have a high retention rate.